Home » Blog » When to Use a Pour-Over Will With a Revocable Trust

 How Do I Set Up a Pour-Over Will with a Revocable Trust?

 Setting up a pour-over will and revocable trust usually involves some paperwork and the help of an estate planning attorney.
-An attorney can guide you through drafting both documents, ensuring that your assets are accounted for and that any remaining assets will flow smoothly into your trust upon your passing.
+The estate planning professionals at The Werner Law Firm can guide you through creating both documents, ensuring that your current assets are accounted for and that any future assets will flow smoothly into your trust upon your passing.

 Key Takeaways: